elastic/elasticsearch/x-pack/plugin/ml/log-config-creator/README.md

 $ git clone git@github.com:elastic/beats.git
 ```

-If you want to clone it to a different location, that's also useful, but
+Another way is to install Filebeat on your machine.
+If this install is in the
+default location on Windows or Linux, or is directly under your home directory
+then the tool will find it automatically.

-requires that you specify the location on the command line of the tool using the
+Alternatively, you can specify the path to the Filebeat module directory on the
+command line of the tool using the `-b` option.
-`-b` option.

-Or, if you really don't want to clone the beats repo, the tool will still work,
+Or, if you really don't want do any of these things, the tool will still work,
-but just won't be able to tell you when there's a Beats module that would work
+but just won't be able to tell you when there's a Filebeat module that would
-well with your sample log file.
+work well with your sample log file.

 It's best to use Java 8, because then you'll be able to run `logstash` from the
 same shell with the same `JAVA_HOME`.
 However, you can use Java 10 for this